The Lessons of Diversity and Inclusion

 Not only does it influence individual and company performance, but employees are more likely to stay and grow their careers in companies where they can relate to their coaches and mentors.
 Seeing someone who looks like you in leadership has profound psychological effects on employees, allowing them to see who they can become in the future.

 Diverse representation in leadership unlocks the variability of new viewpoints and experiences, which helps companies flourish by increasing innovation and earnings.
 A more diverse and inclusive leadership team can even establish an organization’s character, culture, and what it reflects (such as equality, diversity, and inclusion).
-These things go a long way to attract and retain talent, making a diverse organization appealing to inclusion-focused customers.
+These things go a long way to attracting and retaining talent, making a diverse organization appealing to inclusion-focused customers.

 #4 - Recruiting diverse candidates